tobaccorico/IBO/README.md

-# BO: Bunni Over-loaded

-In order to save gas, rather than writing a hook
-we decided to build functionality into a router.
+# exposure closure

+Preobra**zhenskiĭ** offfered me a test 🧐
+started with a question, "how can you
+know for whom to open the door," and
+ended in her ghosting (`viaAAVE` 👻).
+In Latin, door is "Ostium"...oстрый ум
+upgraded: ~~killing me softly~~ [*amórè ties*](https://github.com/QuidLabs/IMO/tree/main/src/svm/programs/quid/src/lieb/bardo.rs#L64)

-It supports depositing liquidity out-of-range, as
+Whether depositing liquidity out-of-range, or
-well as letting the **range** be **managed for you**:

-this provides optimal returns for LPs, except,
-unlike the canonical USDC<>WETH pool, the
+letting the contract auto-manage the range...
-dollar side is split between up to **8 stables**...

-There's zero-IL **single-sided provision**,
+*B*unni *O*verloaded complements Perena with
-by virtue of a "queue" (`PENDING_ETH`).
+a `Basket` boosted by a ~~basketballer cross
+over~~ "[rider](https://www.lawinsider.com/dictionary/loan-agreement-rider) on the storm, actor out on loan."

+The primary export of both Madagascar and
+our saving gas car is `VANILLA`: a UniswapV4
+colloquialism for PoolKeys not using hooks...
+Unlike a regular USDC<>WETH pool, "what
+you got in the stable?
+This is hungry work:"

+there's zero-IL *single-sided provision*;
-If a swap can't be fulfilled by internal
+if a swap can't be fulfilled by internal
-liquidity entirely, it gets split between
+liquidity alone, it gets split between

-our router and the legacy V3 router...
+our router and the legacy V3 router;

-**sandwich protection** is embedded in
+*sandwich protection* is embedded as
-a simple app-specific sequence that
-uses batching and gas compensation.
+batching (**A**pp-**S**pecific **S**equence)...

-Depositors of dollars are able to get
+depositors of dollars are able to get
-their yield tokenised upfront; there's
+their yield tokenised upfront through
-a minimum 1-month lockup (supported
-by our ERC6909 extension **for bonds**)...
+1-month+ bond (ERC**69**09 extension):

-This incentivises always having dollars
+*this incentivises always having dollars*
 available to be paired with ETH in V4...
-In being abstract, swaps are executed
+in being abstract, swaps are executed
-using “virtual balances”; because ETH
+using “virtual balances”; this way ETH

 gets deposited in Gauntlet's **Morpho vault**,
 and not in the PoolManager, while various
 dollars are either in Morpho vaults or their
 native staking (e.g. GHO’s safety module).

-“**levered swaps**” take extra time, but are
-*guaranteed to be profitable* for both the
-protocol, and the originators of the swaps
-(for them, in annualised terms, ~30% yield)

-with almost negligible liquidation risk,
 providing an incentivised way to move
-liquidity from UniV3 to V4 `viaAAVE`
+liquidity from UniV3 to V4 `viaAAVE`:
-The protocol is **100% FAIR LAUNCH**,
-except for retained AAVE rewards ;)
+“**levered swaps**” take longer, but
+are guaranteed to be profitable...

+"*L'amour est un oiseau rebelle*,
+a rare and radiant maiden..."
+my ~~discriminator~~...*contadora*.
+*J'adore*: "I got this feeling on
+the day when you were gone."

+~ *journée* quid
+...ось тріумф